-Tate Britain is a part of the Tate Gallery in Britain.
+Tate Britain is the London gallery in Millbank, the oldest gallery of Britain's prestigious Tate Gallery grid.
 Opened in 1897, its edifice is beautiful and palatial with huge columns and stone sculptures adorning the roof.
-Exhibiting Britain art from 1500 to present, the gallery is also known for its support of new and contemporary multimedia artists.
-The modern art on display ranges from the Pre-Raphaelite period to Cubism.
-Giacometti, Picasso, Moore, Hepworth and Warhol are among those on show, and the gallery also annually exhibits the artists that are short-listed for the Turner Prize.
+Exhibiting the art of Britain from 1500 till date, the gallery is also known for its support of new and contemporary multimedia artists.
+The art on display ranges from the Pre-Raphaelite period to the Cubism period.
+Giacometti, Picasso, Moore, Hepworth and Francis Bacon are among those on display, and the gallery also annually exhibits the artists that are short-listed for the well-known Turner Prize.

 As a History student choosing to study art as part of my dissertation, I imagined that the Tate Britain would be the best place to go by default.
 My boyfriend and I headed down earlier in the week, and left after about 30 minutes.

 Honestly the dullest place I have ever been to in London, and as someone who is massively passionate about art, it was a total shock.
 The staff were condescending, and totally unhelpful, and the particular exhibition that we went to view (The Romantics) was utterly boring.
 Some rooms felt completely overcrowded, and others looked like they needed so much more.
 A distinct lack of information on the pieces too, and ultimately a very underwelming experience.
 Disappointed.